How to crochet a flat circle

 I will be honest.
 I haven’t come up with a definitive reason why it happens, but here are some ideas.

 Crochet stitches do not behave as precise units of measure.
-They are made with love by hand so there is always going to be some variation.
+They are made with love by a hand that might have had a bad day, so there is always going to be some variation.
 Although I like my numbers to add up, I have come to embrace this feature!

 Stretch and tension.